The marketing industry is crowded with so much technical jargon. It’s hard for us marketers to make sense of it all sometimes.

 To explain the most common marketing attribution models, it helps to refer to a sample buyer’s journey.
 We’ll use the following journey to illustrate how each attribution model works:

-- 1. Anonymous prospect clicks on an AdWords ad and lands on your site.
+- 1. The anonymous prospect clicks on an Ads ad and lands on your site.

 - 2. While there, they subscribe to your newsletter.